Our veterinarians recommend routine dental care for all pets. Proper dental care will increase your pet’s quality of life.

 Have you noticed a foul odor coming from your pet’s mouth or a brown accumulation on the teeth?
 It’s not uncommon.
 Nearly 85% of dogs and cats suffer from some degree of dental disease.

 Dental disease can cause tooth loss, pain during chewing, and lead to more serious disease.
 At your pet’s annual exam the doctor will check the teeth and tell you if it is time to schedule a cleaning.
 To schedule a dental cleaning for your pet, contact us.

 Schedule a dental service: Dental appointments are scheduled Monday through Friday.
 If your pet is over the age of seven, the doctor will recommend performing blood work within three months of your pet undergoing anesthesia.
 All blood work must be drawn and reviewed prior to scheduling your pet’s appointment.
 We must see your pet in our office prior to a dental cleaning.
 Call us to schedule.

-Deposit: We require a $50 deposit to schedule a dental procedure.
-Your deposit will be refunded to you the day of your pet’s procedure or if you cancel or reschedule with at least 48 hours’ notice.
+Deposit: We require a $50 deposit to schedule a spay or neuter procedure.
+Your deposit will be applied the day of your pet’s procedure or if you cancel or reschedule with at least 48 hours’ notice.
 If less than 48 hours’ notice is given, your deposit is non-refundable.

 What to expect on the day of a dental cleaning